MachineLearningMike/Blockchain_Traninig_Course/README.md

 1. Clone this repository to your local machine

-2. Setup node.js environment in the local folder:
+2. Setup hardhat environment in the local folder:
     Execute the following CLI's:
     - npm init --yes
     - npm install --save-dev hardhat